PRACTICE AREA

 - An investigator will contact you within 60 days to discuss your inquiry.

-- If the DFEH decides not to take on your complaint, they will dismiss your case and give you a right to sue letter.
+- If the DFEH decides not to take on your complaint, they will dismiss your case and give you a right-to-sue letter.

 - If the DFEH accepts your complaint, they will deliver it to your employer.

-- Your employer will respond to the complaint and the DFEH will review.
+- Your employer will respond to the complaint, and the DFEH will review.

 - The DFEH will give both parties the chance to negotiate through mediation or alternative dispute resolution.
 If negotiation fails, DFEH will start an investigation.